-7 https://cards.zetes.com/nl/materialen
+8 https://cards.zetes.com/nl/materialen

-5 https://www.zetes.com/en/technologies-consumables/coding-and-labelling-systems a big part of the original building had to be demolished, in order to construct a new - state of the art - datacentre, administrative/development office and cafeteria.
+The knowledge gained in 2012 was used when the production site in Ruisbroek was purchased - from our landlord at that time - and ZETES decided to invest in a major renovation of the site.
+As a starting point, a big part of the original building had to be demolished, in order to construct a new - state of the art - datacentre, administrative/development office and cafeteria.